c0mmando/hackliberty.org-legal/terms-of-service.md

 * Access or attempt to access any material that you are not authorized to access.

-* Submit or transmit any material that violates or infringes the rights of others including, without limitation, patent, trademark, trade secret, copyright, publicity, or other proprietary rights.
-Please see our [Copyright Policy](https://hackliberty.org/legal/copyright-notice) for further details.

 * Disrupt or interfere with the security of, or otherwise cause harm to, the hackliberty.org homeserver, systems resources, accounts, passwords, servers or networks connected to or accessible through the Service or any affiliated or linked sites.

 * Use the Service to transmit unsolicited or bulk communications to anyone at all, be they users of the Service, federated Matrix homeservers, or connected on a bridged network.